Optimized variance estimation under interference and complex experimental designs: Constructing Variance Bounds

-A convenient and more general way to express these weighted averages of potential outcome vectors is to stipulate a generative model.
-That is, we would consider $\parav$ as a random variable drawn from some distribution.
-To replicate the objective with $m$ vectors $\arbv_1, \dotsc, \arbv_m$, the random variable $\parav$ would take the value $\arbv_i$ with probability $q_i / \sum_i^m q_i$.
-The targeting matrix is then produced by taking the expectation of the outer product of the random variable: $\objM = \Esub{\parav}{\parav \parav^\tran}$.
-We use a subscripted operator, $\Esub{\parav}{\cdot}$, to indicate that the expectation is taken over the imagined distribution of $\parav$, rather than the true randomization distribution induced by the experimental design, as in the rest of the paper.
-Seen from this perspective, the targeted linear objective minimizes the expected variance bound:
+Suppose the experimenter has some prior, partial knowledge about the potential outcomes, and they encode that knowledge in a generative model.
+That is, we would consider $\parav$ as a random variable drawn from some known distribution.
+Seen from this perspective, the value of the variance bound is random, because the randomness of $\parav$ is passed on to $\varbf{\parav}$.
+A natural target would then be to minimize the expectation of the variance bound $\varbf{\parav}$ with respect to the stipulated generative model.

+We use a subscripted expectation operator $\Esub{\parav}{\cdot}$ to denote the expectation with respect to the imagined distribution of $\parav$, rather than the true randomization distribution induced by the experimental design, as in the rest of the paper.
+The expected value of a variance bound given by $\boundM = \varM + \slackM$ is then